 17) How will the voluntary contributions be invested?

 All voluntary contributions to the ASA will be invested in the same manner and percentage as your ASA monies are currently invested.
 You cannot separate the mandatory and voluntary contributions for investment purposes.
-For example, if you have all of your ASA invested in the Guaranteed Fund, your voluntary contributions would be invested there as well.
+For example, if you have all of your ASA invested in the Stable Value Fund, your voluntary contributions would be invested there as well.
 If you have a 50 percent-50 percent split between two investment options, that same split will apply to your voluntary contributions.
 The election you make will automatically apply to voluntary contributions.
 Specific rules apply to the investment of your ASA.
 If you have questions about investments, please visit this section of the site or contact us toll-free at (888) 526-1687.